SKRC

 2. Held under the General Regulations of the Royal Automobile Club Motor Sports Association Ltd (incorporating the provisions of the International Sporting Code of the FIA) and the Supplementary Regulations.

-3. The event is open to all members of the SKRC & the following invited ABkC clubs who hold a valid MSA or Motorsports Ireland licence (E2.21.3), & ABkC club membership card.
-Invited clubs: Buckmore Park, Clay Pigeon, Cumbria, Dunkeswell, Forest Edge, Hunts, Kent, Lincs, Llandow, Manchester & Buxton, Rissington, South Yorks, Trent Valley, West of Scotland, Whilton Mill.
+3. The event is open to all members of the SKRC & the following invited ABkC clubs who hold a valid MSA or Motorsports Ireland licence (H.26.1.1 & H26.1.5), or be a professional driver in possession of a valid Licence (featuring an E. U. flag) and medical, issued by the ASN of a member country of the European Union.& ABkC club membership card.
+Invited clubs: Buckmore Park, Clay Pigeon, Cumbria, Dunkeswell, Forest Edge, Hunts, Dragon, Lincs, Llandow, Man & Buxton, Rissington, South Yorks, Trent Valley, W. of Scotland, Stars at Whilton provided the club is in membership of the ABkC.

-4. All Clubman events listed in the accompanying championship regulations are part of the Shenington Kart Club championship, (Permit No TBA) and the events on 20th January/17th Feb/16th March are part of the Winter 100 Winter Series championship (Permit No TBA).
+4. All Clubman events listed in the accompanying championship regulations are part of the Shenington Kart Club championship, (Permit No TBA) and the events on 19 January/16 Feb/16 March are part of the Winter 100 Winter Series championship (Permit No TBA).
+Exceptions are shown in Championship Regulation 1.6.

-5. The programme times are as follows: Signing on and scrutineering 8-00am to 9-30am, Practice 9-45am, First race 10.45am, (all these times are approximate) Racing must be completed by 6 pm.
-Should a driver fail to sign on by 9-30am an official reserve will be included in his/her place.
+5. The programme times are as follows: Signing on and scrutineering 8-00am to 9-00am, Practice 9-30am, First race 10.30am, (all these times are approximate) Racing must be completed by 6 pm.
+Should a driver fail to sign on by 9-00am an official reserve may be included in his/her place.

-6. The event will consist of two or three heats of 6/7/8laps and a final of 8-16 laps (or at the discretion of the Clerk of Course) except when notified in the Regulations of the Event.
-Lap scoring will be by means of transponders (K47-50).
+6. The event will consist of two or three heats of 6/7/8laps and a final of 8-16 laps or timed durations, (or at the discretion of the Clerk of Course) except when notified in the Regulations of the Event.
+The June 14/15 SuperPrix meeting 20/21 Sept may have a Saturday heat.
+Lap scoring will be by means of transponders (U5) which will be TAG-Heuer.
 For all classes the first and subsequent heat position will be allocated by means of a computerised or manual randomised programme, allocating a fair share of front/middle/back.
 Final grids calculated as per Kart Race Yearbook App.
 4E, System A Points Low.
 Heats and finals duration may be reduced in wet weather or unforeseen circumstances and will be announced on the dummy grid accordingly prior to each race.
 Changes can also be made during races for safety reasons.

-7. The track measures 1211 metres (gearbox), 1018 metres (direct drive) the number of corners are 10, the surface is tarmac and the track licence number is K/2008139.
+7. The track measures 1211 metres (gearbox), 1018 metres (direct drive) the number of corners are 10, the surface is tarmac and the track licence number is K/2014139.
 Races will be organised for classes as shown in Championship Regulations Section 5.
-Compatible 4-stroke classes may run together with 2-stroke classes (K204).
+Compatible 4-stroke classes may run together with 2-stroke classes (U18.2.1 & U18.2.2).

 7a.
 Entries will be limited to one grid per class at discretion of the organisers.
 The maximum entry is 300 drivers, the minimum number of starters for each race is 10.
 The organisers reserve the right to cancel or amalgamate classes.

 7b.
-Rolling lap and start procedure: Direct drive classes will have a slow rolling start, gearbox classes a standing start except that Junior Gearbox and Formula 210 may be offered a rolling start.
-The maximum grid will never exceed 30, except for Formula 250E at a maximum of 20.
-STARTS will be as MSA specific karting regulations K68-71.
+Rolling lap and start procedure: Direct drive classes will have a slow rolling start, gearbox classes a standing start except that Formula 210 may be offered a rolling start.
+The maximum grid will never exceed 34, except for Formula 250E at a maximum of 20.
+STARTS will be as MSA specific karting regulations U7.5-U7.8.4 inclusive.
 Penalties may be imposed on the pole position driver for speed considered to be too fast or too slow, where reference may be made to a speed indicator device.
 Penalties may also be imposed on the No 2 position driver if considered to have broken formation prior to the start line.
 For standing starts a place or time penalty may be imposed on any driver judged to have jumped the start.
 Drivers who fail to take their correct position on the dummy grid when instructed, must start the race at the rear of the last row of the grid.
 Excessive weaving to warm up tyres is prohibited.
-The Safety Line (K67) is designated as a white line across the track.
+The Safety Line (U7.5.4) is designated as a white line across the track.
+The acceleration line is marked across the circuit prior to the start line.
+Formation laps subsequent to the first one may use a shortened track distance as directed by marshals.

 7c.
-RACE STOPS will be as MSA specific karting regulations K72-79.
+RACE STOPS will be as MSA specific karting regulations U7.9-U7.10.3 inclusive.
 The Black/Yellow flag may be deployed.
 All laps count towards race total.
-Should the Red flag be shown all competitors will stop racing immediately, slow down and proceed to a position just prior to the pits entry, unless the circuit is blocked, and stop.
+Should the Red flag be shown all competitors will stop racing immediately, slow down and proceed to the start line, unless the circuit is blocked, and stop and as per MSA regulations.

 7d.
 Any driver missing out part of the circuit, whether deliberately or not, may be penalised up to the equivalent of one lap in a time or place penalty.